Mykola Dzyuba: Early life and career

 In 1964, he worked as a fitter-plumber in a military unit 55372 of the Soviet Army.

 In 1965, he entered the Soviet Army.

 In 1968, he became the driver of ATP 13070, in Kyiv.
-After leaving the army, he joined the Communist Party of the Soviet Union the same year, where he had been part of the Supreme Soviet multiple times.
+After leaving the army, he joined the Communist Party of the Soviet Union the same year, where he was part of the Supreme Soviet multiple times.

-In 1986, he was a participant in liquidation of the consequences of the Chernobyl nuclear disaster.
+In 1986, he was a participant in cleanup efforts following the Chernobyl disaster.

 In March 1990, Dzyuba was nominated as a candidate for People's Deputies for the elections of the Verkhovna Rada, by the conference of the Minsk District Committee of the Trade Union of Education and Science Workers.

 On 18 March, Dzyuba was elected as a People's Deputy of Ukraine for Obolon, Kyiv, through the 2nd round, with 42.53% of the votes.
 He was one of three candidates, and represented the anti-communist Democratic Bloc.
 He officially took office on 15 May.
 He was the head of the subcommittee on issues of development of the service sector, secretary of the Commission of the Verkhovna Rada of Ukraine on issues of social policy and labor.

-In March 1994, despite having nominated by voters, he declined to reelection, thus withdrawing the candidacy.
-By the same year, he had been the referent-consultant of the President of the International Foundation for Humanitarian and Economic Relations of Ukraine with Russia.
+In March 1994, despite having been nominated by voters, he declined reelection, thus withdrawing his candidacy.
+In the same year, he had been the referent-consultant of the President of the International Foundation for Humanitarian and Economic Relations of Ukraine with Russia.

-Family
+Personal life and death

-He is married and has 2 children.
+Dzyuba was married and had two children.
+His death was announced on 28 August 2026.
+He was 79.